Blog

 Sexual Abuse Awareness Training Required at Texas Colleges and Universities – Senate Bill 1414

-Effective September 1, 2011 On June 17, 2011, the Texas Governor signed SB 1414, which creates new requirements for ‘institutions of higher education’ that provide or host campus programs for…
+Effective September 1, 2011 On June 17, 2011, the Texas Governor signed SB 1414, which creates new requirements for ‘institutions of higher education’ that provide or host campus programs for minors.
+Sexual Abuse Awareness Training is now required by the newly enacted Section 51.976 of the Texas Education Code.
+What is a ‘Campus Program for…